atobones/web-security-writeups/README.md

-# web-security-writeups
+# Web Security Write-ups

-Selected write-ups from web security labs
+This repository contains selected write-ups based on practical web security labs.

+The focus is on understanding vulnerability logic, impact, and remediation rather than step-by-step exploitation.

+## Sources
+- OverTheWire Natas
+- PortSwigger Web Security Academy